IshitDandawate/Colour-detection-CV2-/README.md

 This Python project is designed to detect and identify colors in images or video streams.
 It can be useful in a variety of applications, such as image processing, computer vision, and automation.

 Features:
-Color Detection: The project uses image processing techniques to identify and extract prominent colors within an image or video frame.
+Color Detection:The project uses image processing techniques to identify and extract prominent colors within an image or video frame.

 Color Identification: It provides information about the identified colors, including their names and corresponding RGB values.